Asynchronous I/O and the Event Loop

 All the code above is based on Linux epoll.
 If you need cross-platform support, there are two common strategies:

-The first is to abstract a unified IoMultiplexer interface with different implementations on different platforms — epoll on Linux, kqueue on macOS, and IOCP on Windows.
-This is the approach adopted by libuv (Node.js's underlying library) and Boost.Asio.
+The first is to abstract a unified Reactor interface, implemented differently on each platform—epoll on Linux, kqueue on macOS, and IOCP on Windows.
+This is the approach used by libuv (the underlying library of Node.js) and Boost.Asio.

-The second is to use a higher-level abstraction — such as Boost.Asio's io_context, which already encapsulates the platform differences for you.
-Since version 1.13.0, Asio has provided C++20 coroutine support including awaitable<T>, use_awaitable, and co_spawn() (support for GCC 10's standard coroutine implementation arrived in 1.17.0).
+The second is to use a higher-level abstraction—like Boost.Asio's asio::awaitable, which already encapsulates platform differences for you.
+Asio has provided C++20 coroutine support like asio::awaitable, co_spawn, and this_coro::executor since version 1.13.0 (supporting GCC 10's standard coroutine implementation since 1.17.0).
 You can use co_await with Asio's asynchronous operations to write cross-platform asynchronous code.

-For learning purposes, epoll is sufficient for us to understand the core concepts of I/O multiplexing.
-Once you have mastered the epoll + coroutine pattern, switching to kqueue or IOCP is merely a matter of API replacement.
+For learning purposes, epoll is sufficient to understand the core concepts of I/O multiplexing.
+Once you master the epoll + coroutine pattern, switching to kqueue or IOCP is just a matter of API replacement.

 Where We Are

-In this post, we bridged the gap between coroutines and the operating system's I/O multiplexing.
-Starting from the problems with blocking I/O, we saw why non-blocking I/O + polling is not feasible, and then introduced I/O multiplexing (the evolution from select to poll to epoll), focusing on epoll's three APIs and the two trigger modes, LT and ET.
-Next, we connected coroutines with epoll — by storing the coroutine_handle in the epoll_event.data, we achieved the closed loop of "epoll event notification → resume the corresponding coroutine."
+In this article, we bridged the gap between coroutines and the OS's I/O multiplexing.
+Starting from the problem of blocking I/O, we saw why non-blocking I/O + polling isn't feasible, then introduced I/O multiplexing (the evolution from select to poll to epoll), focusing on epoll's three APIs and the two trigger modes, LT and ET.
+We then connected coroutines with epoll—by storing the coroutine handle in epoll_event.data, we achieved the closed loop of "epoll event notification → resume corresponding coroutine."
 Finally, we used these components to build a minimal event loop capable of accepting TCP connections and reading data.

-But this event loop is still far from a complete server — it lacks graceful coroutine lifetime management, asynchronous write, error handling, timer support, and most importantly: a complete Echo Server.
-What we will do in the next post is put all these puzzle pieces together to implement a fully functional coroutine-based Echo Server, so you can see what a "truly usable" coroutine network service looks like.
+But this event loop is far from a complete server—it lacks graceful coroutine lifecycle management, async write, error handling, timer support, and most importantly: a complete Echo Server.
+In the next article, we will put all these pieces together to implement a fully functional coroutine-based Echo Server, showing you what a "truly usable" coroutine network service looks like.

 References